Here Be Dragons Episode 2

 He was still peering down into the emptiness of the sky, though the flask had long vanished.
 And then the sheer impossibility of the view crashed down on him.

-Where there should be land, stretching away into the distance, there was only sky and yet more ...
+Where there should be land, stretching away into the distance, there was only ...

 With a sudden switch of perspective, he was no longer standing upright looking down.
-Instead, he seemed to lay back on a reclining couch, looking out across the Plane of Sheol which stretched ahead, between and beyond his upwards-pointing toes.
+Instead, he seemed to be leaning backwards, as if on a reclining couch, looking out across the Plane of Sheol which stretched ahead, between and beyond his upwards-pointing toes.

-Yet, in another bewildering shift, he was again looking down, perhaps from a sky-high tower like the infamous Tower of Freeport, against whose base, far below, an artist had leant an enormous canvas.
-A canvas on which they had painted a detailed map of the eastern reaches of the world.
+Yet, in another bewildering shift, he was again looking down.
+It was like he was at the top of a sky-high tower, like the infamous Tower of Freeport.
+Far below, an artist had seemingly leant a world-sized canvas against the tower’s base.
+On this canvas, he or she had painted a detailed map of the south-eastern reaches of the world.
+From his height and the impossible angle of the canvas, he was observing it almost edge-on.

-Along the top edge, nearest Prentyze, the artist had painted a row of fir-green, brown and grey splotches representing the foothills of the Rimtop range.
+Along the top edge, nearest Prentyze, the artist had painted a row of fir-green, brown and grey splotches representing the foothills of the Southern Rimtop range.
 A thin shoreline of whites, greys and yellows fractally divided the canvas a third of the way down.
-Between the two, a dark band of ever-greens represented the forested territory of the Rim’s lowlands.
+Between the two, a dark band of greens represented the forested territory of the Rim’s lowlands.
 The natural harbour of the Rim Bay Sands was a brilliant bubble of yellow and cyan protruding into the dark green, glowing in the late afternoon sun.
-Along with white daubs and swirls for clouds, coloured dots spotted the upper part of the canvas: the earliest signs of Autumn in golds, reds, oranges and browns; three brown dots represented the sailing ships at anchor in the bay; creams, yellows and pale blues indicated the settlement’s larger pavilions.
-A fine brown line encompassed these last dots in a circle, a suggestion of a wooden palisade around the settlement of Rimtown.
+Between white daubs and swirls for clouds, coloured dots spotted the upper part of the canvas: the earliest signs of Autumn in golds, reds, oranges and browns.
+Three more brown dots against cyan represented the sailing ships at anchor in the bay, while fine spots of creams, yellows and pale blues indicated the settlement’s larger pavilions on the beach.
+A brown thread circled these last dots, suggesting a wooden palisade around the settlement of Rimtown.
 All such minutiae seemed as microscopic as the creatures he enjoyed studying in samples of ditch water.

-The rest of the canvas, below the shoreline, represented the great Eastern Ocean — a wash of steel-grey and blues near the shore graduated to a white, misty haze further down.
-The haze, down by the indistinct bottom edge, contained off-white hints of mountaintops on distant, unseen land masses.
+The rest of the canvas, below the shoreline, represented the great Southern Ocean with a wash of steel-grey and blues near which graduated to a white, misty haze further down the canvas.
+The haziest, near-white band, at the indistinct bottom edge of the canvas, contained off-white hints of mountaintops on distant, unseen land masses.

 Prentyze’s sense of perspective switched in rapid succession between him standing up and reclining.